Yigal/courses-stats-part-2/chapter3.md

 - The population mean
 - The population standard deviation

 The population mean is relatively easy to approximate using the mean of a sample.
+But when the sample size is small, the standard deviation is biased to be different from the population standard deviation.
+In what way?

 `@hint`
+In the extreme case of a sample of one, the mean is equal to the sample value.
+What is the standard deviation then?

 `@possible_answers`
-- [Correct answer 1]
-- Wrong answer 2
-- Wrong answer 3
+- [The sample standard deviation is likely to be smaller than the real standard deviation]
+- The statement above is untrue.
+The sample standard deviation is a good approximation of the population standard deviation
+- The sample standard deviation is likely to be bigger than the real standard deviation

 `@feedback`